[Investigation] Who cares about EU sanctions on Crimea anyway?

 The EU institutions, like the Greek ones, also declined EUobserver's offer to show them the Crimea supermarket files.

-But even if it wanted to crack down on compliance, Dombrovskis' unit would have its work cut out to ensure EU states were really applying sanctions law across the board.
+But even if they wanted to crack down on compliance, Dombrovskis' unit would have its work cut out to ensure EU states were applying sanctions law across the board.

 The 27 EU capitals have blacklisted hundreds of individuals and entities over conflicts, terrorist attacks, and other horrors in more than 25 countries round the world.